Skip to content

 The batch implementation on notchpeak is Slurm.

-The creation of a batch script on the Notchpeak cluster
+Creation of a Batch Script on the Notchpeak Cluster

 Below this paragraph a batch script example for running in Slurm on the notchpeak cluster is shown.
-The lines at top of the file all begin with #SBATCH which are interpreted by the shell as comments, but give options to Slurm.
+The lines at top of the file all begin with #SBATCH - these are interpreted by the shell as comments, but pass as options to Slurm.

 #!/bin/csh